 To them God willed to make known what are the riches of the glory of this mystery among the Gentiles: which is Christ in you, the hope of glory.
 Colossians 1:27

-It is the resurrection which frees us from the fear of death & as a consequence, everything else
+The power of the resurrection frees us from the fear of death & as a result, everything else

 O Death, where is your sting?
 O Hades, where is your victory?
 The sting of death is sin, and the strength of sin is the law.
 But thanks be to God, who gives us the victory through our Lord Jesus Christ.
 1 Corinthians 15:55-57